 ![]() News Faq Documentation Downloading Compiling Hello World Todo Contact Download Links Contact |

 DocumentationClick here for the current Doxygen documentationHere is the current rough developer's Roadmap.
-Here is the Laxkit Sourceforge project page.
+Here is the source code page on github.
 Downloading

-You can download the current allegedly Stable Release (0.0.5) here.
-Otherwise, you can grab the current development version from the svn repository: svn co https://laxkit.svn.sourceforge.net/svnroot/laxkit/laxkit/trunk laxkitOr you can browse the repository here.
+You can download the current allegedly Stable Release (0.0.8) here.
+You may browse all the downloadable release files here.
+Otherwise, you can grab the current development version from the repository: git clone http://github.com/tomlechner/laxkit.git laxkit-gitOr you can browse the repository here.
 The Laxkit is licensed under the LGPL.
-That I know of, there are currently exactly 2 downloadable programs using the Laxkit.
-One is a (very rough and aging) polyhedron calendar maker, which you can get here.
+That I know of, there are currently exactly 3 downloadable programs using the Laxkit.
+One is Liv, a rudimentary image viewer, roughly in the spirit of the Feh image viewer.
+This is only available from svn, via this command: svn co https://laxkit.svn.sourceforge.net/svnroot/laxkit/liv/trunk livAnother is Laxinput, which lets you easily set up multiple independent mice and keyboards.
+This is currently included in the main Laxkit library code.
 The other is desktop publishing software called Laidout, which has been the driving force behind my making the Laxkit.
 Compiling the Library

 Here is a very simple Laxkit program.